Ann-Sophie Duyck

 Ann-Sophie Duyck (born 23 July 1987) is a Belgian triathlete and former racing cyclist, who rode professionally between 2012 and 2021 for six different teams.
 She competed in the 2013 UCI women's team time trial in Florence.
 By winning her fourth Belgian National Time Trial Championships in 2017, Duyck became the first Belgian road cyclist to win four consecutive titles in their discipline.
+She took a total of 16 professional victories, 14 of which came in individual time trials.